 - Subsidy Control and EC State Aid funding rules apply

 - Project must be led by a UK business of any size and collaborators must be UK based organisations

 - At least 50% of the total project costs to be shared by SMEs, if collaborative.

 - R&D work must be carried out in the UK and project results exploited from UK.

-- Subcontractors can be from UK/overseas, with costs justified and appropriate to the total eligible project costs.
+- Subcontractors, preferably UK-based, with costs justified and appropriate to the total project costs.

-- For feasibility studies and industrial research projects, you could get funding for your eligible project costs of:
+- For Feasibility Studies or Industrial Research you could get funding for your eligible project costs of:

 - up to 70% if you are a micro or small organisation

 - up to 60% if you are a medium-sized organisation